What constitutes a healthy diet has become a controversial topic these days, with many differing opinions on which foods best support human health.

 Becoming familiar with the foods that are at best, minimally nutritious, and at worst, harmful to health can help you make the best choices possible, no matter the circumstances.

 In this article, I have outlined which foods are not part of a healthy diet, plus I share some signs of health improvement.

-During a Low-Carb/Keto-Hypercarnivore Diet Coaching session with clients, I always prefer to emphasize what to include in their diet, versus just focusing on what to exclude.
+During our affordable health coaching sessions with clients, I always prefer to emphasize what to include in their diet, versus just focusing on what to exclude.
 It's mentally more encouraging to focus on the abundance of choices, versus the restrictions.

 However, for the purposes of better understanding what constitutes a healthy diet, I will start with a list of foods that pretty much everybody agrees are best avoided, or greatly minimized.

 In fact, if the bulk of the population that is overweight and sick would eliminate the foods on the following list, I believe a good majority would begin to experience weight loss, and better health.

 Hydrogenated and partially hydrogenated oils or trans fats